 Half a world away, I was living in Brisbane and working for the Multiple Sclerosis Society, running various events in Queensland, including the much-loved MS READ-a-thon.
-I’d done the READ-a-thon many times as a kid and was passionate about children’s literacy.
+I’d taken part many times as a kid and was passionate about children’s literacy.
 I was also keen to work out how to get more boys involved.

 The people at Angus & Robertson, a bookstore that sponsored the MS READ-a-thon, invited me to periodically read a few children’s books and review them for their printed catalogue.
 They didn’t have to ask twice.
 Every few weeks or so, I would visit my local Angus & Robertson and wander around the store with the manager, choosing a few books that were selling well, were written by prominent authors or just sounded interesting.

-I don’t remember how I found out.
-Maybe it was written in the author’s bio inside the back cover but I had a moment when I read that Jo Rowling’s mother suffered from Multiple Sclerosis.
+I don’t remember how I found out but I had a moment when I read that Jo Rowling’s mother suffered from Multiple Sclerosis.
 I was already in touch with the publishers of a few authors specifically writing for pre-teen boys and I was eager to make contact with Rowling.
-If she ever decided to do a book tour of Australia, I wanted to make sure the MS READ-a-thon and the Multiple Sclerosis Society was at the top of her list.
+If she ever decided to do a book tour of Australia, I wanted to make sure the MS READ-a-thon and the Multiple Sclerosis Society were at the top of her list.

 Somehow I got her number.
 I stayed back at work one night, calling and chatting to a number of people in the UK, following a trail that eventually led to Jo’s own personal number.
 Maybe they took pity on the Australian girl calling from the other side of the world or perhaps the link with MS got me through the gatekeepers.
 At any rate, someone gave me her number and I rang it.